11/6/2024

 Yamini Rangan

-And then, Samad, I think you also asked about our recent acquisition of cash flow.
+And then Samad, I think you also asked about our recent acquisition of cash flow.
 I'm really excited about this because it accelerates the vision that we have for our customer platform, not just making it easy for sellers to sell, which is what our core platform does, but also making it easy for buyers to buy.
-And in order to do that, you've got to have customer data and transaction data in one unified system and that is exactly what we can do with cash flow.
-And as Kate just mentioned, we've had a pretty strong momentum with Commerce Hub.
+And in order to do that, you've got to have both customer data and transaction data in one unified system.
+And that is exactly what we can do with cash flow.
+And as Kate just mentioned, we've had a year of pretty strong momentum with Commerce Hub.
 You can see that because of the product innovation that we have driven, helping our customers bring their own payment processors and providing flexibility for invoicing and billing.
-But at same time, when we've asked our customers what more can we be doing, they ask us for more sophisticated subscription management capabilities, more sophisticated CPQ functionality.
-I'd say like those two are the most frequently asked requests from our customers in terms of where they want to see us go and cash flow is doing exactly that.
-Now, when we started talking to Sarekha and Brian, who are the founders of cash flow, they just have the same DNA as us.
+But at the same time, when we've asked our customers, what more can we be doing?
+They ask us for more sophisticated subscription management capabilities, more sophisticated CPQ functionality.
+I'd say like those two are the most frequently asked requests from our customers in terms of where they want to see us go.
+And Cashflow is doing exactly that.
+Now, you know, when we started talking to Sarika and Brian, who are the founders of Cashflow, they're just, you know, have the same DNA as us.
 They've been thinking about this problem.
 They want to make it easy.
-In fact, half of the customers, they currently have our HubSpot customers.
-So they normally understand the need of our customers, but they've been thinking about this problem for our customers.
-And so we're really excited to bring the whole team on board and we're going to take the same approach like we take with all acquisitions.
-We'll keep it very true in terms of having a crafted product.
-We'll natively build new functionality so we deliver a
+In fact, half of the customers they currently have are HubSpot customers.
+So they not only understand the need of our customers, but they've been thinking about this problem for, you know, our customers.
+And so we're really excited to bring the whole team on board.
+And we're going to take the same approach like we take with all acquisitions, we'll keep it very true in terms of having a crafted product, we'll natively build new functionality so we deliver a seamless experience, and we'll accelerate our product vision.

 speaker